 But accessibility isn't just for people with disabilities.
 Accessible content is more logical, more readable, and generally more usable for everyone.
 Think of good accessibility as good usability, which means you can also think of it as really, really good for business.

-Here are a few basic best practices to ensure your campaign content is accessible to all your subscribers.
-If you're already familiar with web accessibility, this stuff should come pretty easily to you.
+Here are a few basic best practices to ensure your content is accessible to all your recipients.
+If you're already familiar with web accessibility, this should come pretty easily to you.

-This is the first part of your message to your subscribers, and it might be what determines whether they open your email or not.
-Your subject lines should be brief but descriptive, and give subscribers an accurate idea of what's in your email.
-Effective subject lines aren't just good for accessibility, they also tend to increase overall subscriber engagement.
+This is the first part of your message to your recipients, and it might be what determines whether they open your email or not.
+Your subject lines should be brief but descriptive, and give readers an accurate idea of what's in your email.
+Effective subject lines aren't just good for accessibility, they also tend to increase overall engagement.

-You've probably heard of responsive design, and that's what we're talking about here.
+You may have heard of responsive design, and that's what we're talking about here.
 Depending on how they're coded, multi-column templates will sometimes resize on mobile devices or screen readers to display out of the intended order.
-It's important for all your subscribers to be able to view your content in a logical order no matter what device they're using, but it's especially vital for people who use screen readers.
+It's important for all your recipients to be able to view your content in a logical order no matter what device they're using, but it's especially vital for people who use screen readers.

-Using effective color contrast in your campaigns is generally a good design choice, but it's especially important for people with color blindness.
+Effective color contrast is generally a good design choice, but it's especially important for people with color blindness.
 This doesn't mean your design needs to be black and white, but it's a good idea to stick to one text color and one contrasting background color.
-Your color blind subscribers might not see the exact colors you pick, but they won't miss the content of your message.
+Your color blind recipients might not see the exact colors you pick, but they won't miss the content of your message.

-Subscribers who use a screen reader, or have images blocked in their email client, aren't going to see information in images or infographics.
-Make sure the most critical content in your message is presented in text, and use images to complement that text.
+People who use a screen reader, or have images blocked in their email client, aren't going to see information in images or infographics.
+Make sure to present the most critical content in text, and use images to complement that text.

-If you include links to videos in your campaigns, offer a transcript for subscribers with hearing impairments in your campaign or on the page hosting your video.
+If you include links to videos in your campaigns, offer a transcript for recipients with hearing impairments in your campaign or on the page hosting your video.

 Use Proper Alt Text for Images

-This one's pretty simple: when you add a link to your campaign, make sure the link text tells your subscribers what they're clicking on.
+This one's pretty simple: when you add a link to your content, make sure the link text tells your readers what they're clicking on.
 You'll need to take context into consideration, but as a general rule, it's best to avoid vague link text.
-Instead of just saying "Click Here," add some context like "Click here to view our holiday products."
+Instead of just saying, "click here," add some context like, "Click here to view our holiday products."
 This tells your reader what to expect when they click the link.

 Great news!
-When you send an HTML campaign through MailChimp, we automatically generate a plain-text version of your campaign for your subscribers who prefer them.
+When you send an HTML campaign through Mailchimp, we automatically generate a plain-text version of your campaign for your subscribed contacts who prefer them.

-If plain-text email by itself suits your needs, you can keep it simple and just create a Plain-Text Campaign.
+If plain-text email suits your needs, keep it simple and create a plain-text campaign.